MathieuGoux/plugin.audio.rainwave/README.md

 Some pointers:

 * Screensaver is disabled with the `xbmc.executebuiltin('InhibitScreensaver(true)')` subroutine in router.py.
 Comment the line, erase it or change the bool to "false" to change the setting.
-* Artworks for the station are not provided.
+* Artworks for the stations are not provided.
 You can add them to the `skins/media` subfolder.
-The names must match the one given in `constants.py`
+The names must match the ones given in `constants.py` with a `.png` extension.
 * The display box can be edited through `script-rainwave-nowplaying.xml` in the `skins/Default/1080i` subfolder.
 See the [KodiWiki](https://kodi.wiki/view/Add-on_development) for further documentation.

 As I am a complete newbie for python and kodi programming, I do not know if I will update this project.
 Don't hesitate to fork and expand it if you like!